Flag of Fiji: Design

-Colour scheme

-Note: as there is no official shade, the blue colour has been variously described as Pantone 2915 C, Pantone 549C and Pantone 298C.

 Proposal for a new flag

 In his New Year's Day address in 2013, Prime Minister Frank Bainimarama announced that the flag would soon be changed so as "to reflect a sense of national renewal, to reinforce a new Fijian identity and a new confidence in being Fijian on the global stage".
 The change in the flag would accompany the adoption of a new Constitution, intended by Fiji's military leader (who came to power in a coup in December 2006) to establish a "one person, one vote", non-racial and secular democracy under military oversight.
 The country, a republic, had removed Queen Elizabeth II from its currency a few weeks earlier.

 On 3 February 2015, Bainimarama confirmed that the flag of Fiji would be replaced.
 He announced that a national competition to design the new flag would be held, with the aim of hoisting this flag on 11 October 2015, the 45th anniversary of independence.

 During the competition, over 2,000 designs were submitted, before a final shortlist of 23 was selected by Fiji's National Flag Committee on 9 June 2015.
 It was intended to submit these designs to the Cabinet for consideration on 30 June 2015, following a brief public feedback period.
 However, on 30 June, Bainimarama announced that this feedback period was to be extended to 31 December 2015, saying, "(People) want more time to consider what form the new flag should take...
 By extending the deadline, there is now ample opportunity for Fijians of all ages and backgrounds to further contribute and consider what symbols most appropriately represent our wonderful nation."